Langevin molecular dynamics derived from Ehrenfest dynamics: Zwanzig's Model and Derivation of Langevin Dynamics

 This Langevin equation satisfies the ergodic limit

 for instance if the invariant measure

-exists, $\lambda$ and $\hat K$ are smooth and $\hat K$ has full rank cf. \cite{tony_book}.
-The assumption of a full rank positive definite matrix $\hat K$ is hence not satisfied in \eqref{langevinen}, but by considering a slightly perturbed friction matrix, adding $\epsilon I$, the friction matrix becomes positive definite; we can also add $\epsilon I$, with $0<\epsilon=o(M^{-1/2})$, to the friction matrix $K$ in \eqref{K_definition} and the approximation results in Theorems \ref{thm} and \ref{long_time_thm} remain valid, i.e. such a small perturbation of $K$ does not affect the convergence result.
+exists, $\lambda$ and $\hat K$ are smooth and $\hat K$ has full rank, cf. Ref. \cite{tony_book}.
 The probability measure $\mu$ is then also the unique solution of the corresponding Kolmogorov forward equation and it is the heavy particle marginal distribution of the Gibbs distribution

 in \eqref{gibbs_zwan}.
-We conclude that sampling the light particles from the Gibbs distribution, conditioned on the heavy particle coordinates, leads time asymptotically to having the heavy particle in the heavy particle marginal of the Gibbs distribution: this fundamental stability and consistency property is unique to the Gibbs distribution, as explained in the next subsection.
+We conclude that sampling the light particles from the Gibbs distribution, conditioned on the heavy particle coordinates, formally leads time asymptotically to having the heavy particle in the heavy particle marginal of the Gibbs distribution: this fundamental stability and consistency property is in some sense unique to the Gibbs distribution, as explained in the next section.